laggerstatten/specimen-finder/README.md

 To access this app's API, a user needs to be authenticated.
 Logging in with approved credentials generates a JWT (JSON Web Token) that grants the user access based on their role's permissions.

-The speciment finder app API includes the following endpoints.
+The specimen finder app API includes the following endpoints.
 Below is an overview of their expected behavior.

 #### GET /login
 - Redirects the user to the Auth0 login page, where the user can log in or sign up